 The Boulder Crest Retreat Center Warrior PATHH program takes veterans with PTSD in cohorts of six to eight for a one-week period.
 It then provides technology-based follow-up for these cohorts for a period of 18 months after the initial retreat.
 TM is a foundational component of the rich multi-modal Warrior PATHH program that aims to provide wounded warriors with the tools and knowledge to achieve meaningful post-traumatic growth.
 Between 2016 and 2018 more than 300 veterans have learned TM at BCRC.
-As the discussion on outcomes of the Warrior PATHH program above showed, eighteen-month evaluation of the first 8 cohorts has shown excellent results:38 find peace and calm," says Baxley.
+As the discussion on outcomes of the Warrior PATHH program above showed, eighteen-month evaluation of the first 8 cohorts has shown excellent results:38

+Dusty Baxley, former Army Ranger and executive director of the Boulder Crest Retreat, refers to TM as the "secret sauce," which helps make everything else work.
+"As a combat veteran myself, I know what it is like to be on both sides of feeling down and filled with anxiety and being able to find peace and calm," says Baxley.
 "Transcendental Meditation is life-changing, especially for combat veterans."

-Dusty Baxley, former Army Ranger and executive director of the Boulder Crest Retreat, refers to TM as the "secret sauce" that helps make everything else work.
-"As a combat veteran myself, I know what it is like to be on both sides of feeling down and filled with anxiety and being able to